luked12/transgrow/README.md

 ## Configurations

 This project is structured in such a way that all adjustable variables are stored in two configuration files as dictionary.
+For any details to the variables, please have a look into these files.

 - Model training: ./configs/config_main_transgrow.py
 - Model testing: ./configs/config_test_transgrow.py